-POGO's Congressional Oversight Training Series aims to educate Hill staffers and other people in the legislative branch about the oversight powers of Congress.
+POGO's Congressional Training Program aims to educate Hill staffers and other people in the legislative branch about the oversight powers of Congress.

 Designed for veterans and neophytes alike, the seminars feature a combination of hands-on training and exercises, case reviews, and lessons from some of the most accomplished current and former congressional oversight experts and practitioners.
 Though seminars are targeted towards committee staff, much of the skills and information shared during the seminar will be helpful to personal staff in their investigations.